MissyM2/shopYourCloset/readme.md

 ## Summary
  -  [Home](#shopYourCloset)

 This app is a allows a user to log the items in their personal closet, compare it to an ideal closet as specified by Real Simple and make changes based on the analysis.
-All persistent data are stored in MongoDB, and users can view or edit data based upon whether they are a normal user or admin.
+Most of the work is done in My Closet.
+The user can add items to her closet, edit them, delete, move them to the Donation Closet or move them to her Share Closet.
+She can see an analysis of her closet based on number of items in the closet, number of items by season and number of items by apparel type.
+All persistent data are stored in MongoDB.